 The general corporate income tax rate is flat and amounts to 15%.
 Tax is applied to both resident and non-resident companies.
 Resident companies are taxed on their worldwide income, and non-residents are taxed only on income generated in Serbia.
 The tax base is the pre-tax profit modified by several increasing and decreasing items.
 Also, capital gains are included in the annual corporate profits tax return.
 Losses can be carried forward for 5 years while the carry back of losses is not permitted.
-There are several tax deductions available on investments in relation to the number of employed persons and investment funds.
+There are several tax deductions available on investments in relation to the number of employed persons and investment funds, investing into the capital of newly incorporated companies performing innovative activities and income from the use of deposited IP rights.
 Serbia applies thin capitalization ratios 4:1 (10:1 for banks).
 Also, there is a requirement that interests paid to a non-resident must be on arm’s length terms.

-A withholding tax at the rate of 20% is applicable on dividends, interests, capital gains, royalties and other intellectual property rights, income from rent of immovable and movable property and income from services used in Serbia.
+A withholding tax at the rate of 20% is applicable on dividends, interests, capital gains, royalties and other intellectual property rights, income from rent of immovable and movable property and income from specific services such as market research, accounting, audit and other services related to business and legal consulting.
 Also, there is tax rate of 25% applicable to revenues realized by non-resident legal persons from jurisdictions with a preferential tax system.
-Serbia has a wide international treaty network with more than 50 double tax treaties.
+Serbia has a wide international treaty network> with more than 50 double tax treaties.

 Transfer pricing is a relatively new topic in Serbia.
 Transactions between related parties must be at arm’s length.
 The comparable uncontrolled price method may be used, but in the absence of this method, the taxpayer may use the cost-plus, the resale price method, the profit sharing method or the net profit method.
 There is an obligation to enclose transfer pricing documentation with the annual tax returns.